Loch Doon

 Scottish Dark Sky Observatory image

 About two miles from the car park you reach Loch Doon Dam.
-The dam was built in 1935 for generating hydro-electricity.
-This is the largest inland loch in Southern Scotland, about 7 miles long.
-The water for the Hydro System leaves the loch from the east side, left in this image, through a large pipeline out through the hill to just north of Casphairn village.
-That water flows down to other lochs with Hydro Power Stations between Casphairn and Dumfries.
+The Dam was built in 1935 for generating hydro-electricity.
+This is the largest inland loch in Southern Scotland, 7 miles long.
+The water for the Hydro System leaves the loch from the east side, left in this image, through a large pipeline out through the hill to just north of Carsphairn village.
+That water flows down to other lochs with Hydro Power Stations between Carsphairn and Dumfries.

 Loch Doon Dam image

-The Roundhouse Cafe is situated close to Loch Doon Dam.
-The cafe is open 7 days a week, most of the year.
+The Roundhouse Cafe is close to Loch Doon Dam.
+The Cafe seems to be Closed just now, may be open at weekends?
 The popular Ness Glen riverside walking trail starts here.
 The path down Ness Glen is one of the most impressive and scenic in Scotland.
 You can go down through the gorge and back up over the top via well maintained paths, with a number of seating areas.
 Ness Glen Photo Tour.

 The 1,062ft Glessel Hill sits high above the Roundhouse Cafe.
 This is a great short hike for some of the best views of Loch Doon.
 The hike starts from the right side of the cafe and follows a good trail to the top.
 Many hikers go up to Glessel Hill, over to the Dark Sky Observatory, then walk up Ness Glen back to the cafe.